jyoung4242/Squeleto-Docs/docs/ECS.md

 }
 ```

 This is the template defined for new Scenes.
 The Scene class and name property should be changed.
-All systems (ECS and non-ECS systems)
+All systems need to be imported and
-need to be imported and attached to the scene.
+attached to the scene.
 All entities need to be imported into the scene and loaded.
-If you want a game loop,
+If you want a game loop, that's defined here and
-that's defined here and intialized.
-We've just commented it out in the template.
+intialized.

 ## Entities